glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

   }
   ```

-  And then effortlessly test all this behavior by :
+  And then effortlessly test all this behavior by:

   ```kotlin
   fun main() {